 Although herpes can have noticeable symptoms, you won’t necessarily know the person you’re with has herpes.
 It’s actually likely to get it without seeing symptoms.
 That’s because approximately 70 percent of the times herpes is spread it happens when the person is going through an asymptomatic period when symptoms are not present.

 What are the chances of getting herpes from one unprotected encounter?
-The risk of getting herpes is about 10 percent for a woman catching it from a man or about four percent for a man getting it from a woman.
+The herpes simplex virus, a common incurable infection, poses a risk of about 10 percent for a woman catching it from a man or about four percent for a man getting it from a woman.
 Using condoms tends to reduce the risk of spreading herpes by about 30 percent.
 Condoms don’t help as much for herpes as they do for STDs that only pass through bodily fluids because you can get herpes through skin contact.

 You also have the chance of HIV infection from one encounter through anal sex.
 For this type of penetrative sex, there are certain factors that impact the risk.
 The risk is 1 in 70 for the receptive partner with ejaculation or 1 in 154 without ejaculation.
 For the insertive partner, the odds are 1 in 161 when uncircumcised or 1 in 909 when circumcised.